North Macedonia elections: Pro-EU Social Democrats take narrow lead | DW | 16.07.2020

 Wednesday's vote is the ninth parliamentary election since the Balkan republic of 2 million people declared its independence from Yugoslavia in 1991.

-The election result could take the recently renamed country a step closer to EU accession, should the SDSM hold onto its lead.
+The election result could take the recently renamed country a step closer to EU accession, should the Social Democrats hold onto its lead.

 The vote was originally scheduled for April but postponed due to the coronavirus pandemic.
 Citizens arrived at polling stations to cast their ballots donning mandatory face masks.